 Key Producers, Brands, and Buying Tips

 Look for pinotage that is from respected vineyards since the quality can vary greatly by maker.
-It can be found or ordered at many wine shops, and when in doubt consult the staff to find what you're looking for.
-While not commonly found in grocery stores and liquor stores, it can also be ordered online.
+It can be found or ordered at many wine shops, and when in doubt, consult the staff to find what you're looking for.
+While not commonly found in grocery stores, it can also be ordered online.
 The price will range greatly depending on the quality, but pinotage is typically under-priced.

 Many of the best vintages don't make it out of South Africa, but some quality options can still be found.
-Especially good vintages are good for cellaring for up to ten or even twenty years.
+Especially good vintages are good for cellaring for up to 10 or even 20 years.
 There's nothing quite like pinotage, but if you can't find it, look for a fruity syrah.

 - Radford Dale